colossal-compsci/SSLUnsupDet/README.md

 Command-line flags are as follows:

 ```
--c --config name of the config json
+-c --config name of the config JSON
 -s --seed (optional) random seed
 ```